-Based in Melbourne and Berlin, he is one of the most internationally performed composers of his generation.
+Based in Melbourne and the United Kingdom, he is one of the most internationally performed composers of his generation.

-With over 56 compositions, he won the Grawemeyer Award for music composition in 2009 for his violin concerto 'The Lost Art of Letter Writing', and received the Elise L. Stoeger Prize in 2011 from the Chamber Music Society of Lincoln Center, New York.
+With over 70 compositions to his name, Brett won the Grawemeyer Award for music composition in 2009 for his violin concerto 'The Lost Art of Letter Writing' and received the Elise L. Stoeger Prize in 2011 from the Chamber Music Society of Lincoln Center, New York.